6 Ways Consumers are Ready for Connected Packaging Solutions

 Sometimes the best user experience is an invisible one.
-It’s taking care of tedious tasks behind the scenes, ordering products you need at just the right time, or giving the instructions only when needed.
-At Jabil we are working towards that seamless involvement in everyday life because we see it as the holy grail for connected consumer packaging.
+It’s taking care of tedious tasks behind the scenes, ordering the products you need at just the right time, or giving the instructions only when needed.
+At Jabil we are working towards that seamless involvement in everyday life because we see it as the holy grail for connected packaging.

 Customer-centric product innovation holds the key to creating and sustaining long-lasting value.
 When companies focus on solving customer problems, they earn greater brand loyalty and broader market share.
 That's why every consumer product manufacturer across industry segments strives to optimize customer experiences, where they can showcase true differentiation.

 From social media to smart homes, consumers are rapidly moving towards digital platforms that influence how they buy and use products.
-Therefore, FMCG brands need to take the opportunities that are offered by digital tools, the Internet of Things (IoT) and connected devices in order to a) create better, transformational experiences for their consumers; b) to achieve a more direct connection with consumers; and c) to understand more clearly how consumers use their products.
-The customer acquisition funnel looks very different than it did three years ago, but FMCGs are lagging behind consumers and their adoption of digital tools.
+Therefore, CPG brands need to take the opportunities that are offered by digital tools, the Internet of Things (IoT) and connected devices in order to a) create better, transformational experiences for their consumers; b) to achieve a more direct connection with consumers; and c) to understand more clearly how consumers use their products.
+The customer acquisition funnel looks very different than it did three years ago, but CPGs are lagging behind consumers and their adoption of digital tools.

 Subscription services are one way to design a customer experience that places convenience front and center.
 In fact, convenience translates into habit-forming behavior.
 Neurological research suggests that "the mind loves automaticity more than just about anything else—certainly more than engaging in conscious consideration.
 Given a choice, it would like to do the same things over and over again," according to the Harvard Business Review (HBR).